muratk5n/thirdwave/en/README.md

 ---

-Anything can be string-pickled 🐍 For coding `base64.encodestring(pickle.dumps(a))`.
-For other direction `pickle.loads(base64.decodestring ..)`. `zlib` for compression.
+Anything can be string-pickled 🐍 For coding `base64.encodestring` on pickle.dumps`.
+For other direction `loads(base64.decodestring..)`.
-There are some other details too, but this is the gist.
+`zlib` for compression.
+There are some other details, but this is the gist.

 ---